RDFLib/graph-pattern-learner/README.md

 The options you will definitely be interested are:

     --associations_filename (defaults to ./data/gt_associations.csv)
-    --sparql_endpoint (defaults to http://dbpedia.org/sparql)
+    --sparql_endpoint (defaults to http://localhost:8890/sparql)

-To run the algorithm you might want to run it like this:
+To run a full training cycle, you probably might want to execute this:

-    ./clean_logs.sh
+    ./run_create_bundle.sh --processes=8 --sparql_endpoint=... --visualise \
+        ./results/your_bundle_name \
+        --associations_filename=... # ... other-options ...

+The algorithm will then by default randomly split your input list of source-target-pairs into a training and a test set, train on the training set, visualise the resulting learned patterns in `./results/bundle_name/visualise`, before evaluating predictions on first the training- and then the test-set.

+To use a learned model for prediction, you can run:

+    . venv/bin/activate && \
     PYTHONIOENCODING=utf-8 python \
-        run.py --associations_filename=... --sparql_endpoint=... \
-        2>&1 | tee >(gzip > logs/main.log.gz)

-If you want to speed things up you can (and should) run with SCOOP in parallel:

-    ./clean_logs.sh
-    PYTHONIOENCODING=utf-8 python \
         -m scoop -n8 run.py --associations_filename=... --sparql_endpoint=... \
-        2>&1 | tee >(gzip > logs/main.log.gz)

-SCOOP will then run the graph pattern learner distributed over 8 cores (-n).

-The algorithm will by default randomly split your input list of source-target-pairs into a training and a test set.
-If you want to see how well the learned patterns generalise, you can run:

-    ./run_create_bundle.sh ./results/bundle_name sparql_endpoint \
+        --RES_DIR=./results/your_bundle_name/results \
-        --associations_filename=...

-The script will then first learn patterns, visualise them in `./results/bundle_name/visualise`, before evaluating predictions on first the training- and then the test-set.
+        --predict=manual ; \
+    deactivate

 Contributors